atom-box/grayArrays/readMe.md

 Stanford professor.

 ## My activity
 The Coding Bat site is only for Python and Java.
-I'm trying some of the exercises as JS.
+I'm implementing some of its exercises in JS.

 ## Original site
 http://codingbat.com/